AP.6 Graduate Policies

 AP.6.9.4 Thesis Submission

-Once a student has submitted the final (i.e. defended, formatted, and signed) version of his/her project, thesis, or dissertation to University Dissertation & Thesis Services (UDTS), subsequent edits WILL NOT BE ALLOWED EXCEPT under the following circumstances:
+Once a student has submitted the final (i.e. successfully defended, formatted, and signed) version of their project, thesis, or dissertation to UDTS, subsequent edits will not be allowed except under the following circumstances:

-2. Incidence of fraud or plagiarism.
-The relevant college/school must conduct a review of the thesis or dissertation and determine an appropriate course of action in accordance with the university catalog and approved by the Dean.
-If the approved course of action includes allowing the student to resubmit a corrected version of a thesis or dissertation, the UDTS Coordinator must be informed in writing by an appropriate college/school or LAU official.
+2. Incidence of fraud or plagiarism is detected.
+The relevant college/school must conduct a review of the thesis and determine an appropriate course of action in accordance with the university catalog and approved by the Dean or designee of the college/school.
+The UTDS Coordinator must be informed in writing by the Dean or designee of the college/school of the approved course of action.

 AP.6.9.5 Doctoral Students Also Pursuing a First Master's Degree